cooscoos/Hoive/README.md

 ## To do

-Write tests for ladybird, including it going back on itself.
+* Write tests for ladybird, including it going back on itself.
 Use bug3.png.
+* Prevent player from choosing hexes which don't exist in pmoore (e.g. 0,-5).
+Could make megabugs.

 ### Other animals